turtlethumbs/OldPhonePad/ReadMe.md

 This Old Phone Pad Prototype processes pre-formatted data strings from Old Phone Pad input devices.

+## Features

+- Transforms pre-formatted old phone pad data strings into human readable ASCII text strings.
+- Input validation raises catchable exceptions for blank, null, or malformed input data.
+- Auto-replaces subsequently found '(' characters with ')' to mimic parenthesis closing behavior.
+- Replays erase button presses as specified in the input as the '*' character to remove previous character.
+- Explicit line endings by strict requirement to specify a '#' character at the end of each line.

 ## Requirments

 .NET 8.0 or higher (MS Visual Studio 2022)